 A more recent overview of the Meta-Configured genome idea, using a short video

 Suggestion: at least some of the microdomains are a result of processes of carving up the environment by means of classes of actions and classes of objects.
 Some of this process of domain-discovery seems to be driven by innate mechanisms.
 Others depend more on the environment, including the toys provided by adults.
 An example of such a domain, determined by a set of types of material and a set of actions that can be performed on such materials is presented here.

 When children play there is often repetition with variations.
 I have noticed this in play with toys, with playground apparatus, with railings -- e.g. a child repeatedly swinging on a horizontal rail but with variations in the approach and the details of the movements, or putting a hand on a vertical pole and repeatedly going round it, again with minor variations.
-Different actions can be construed as being in different domains, but where the actions the actions share substructures and share environmental objects and share temporal and spatial relationships, then it may be that the learning mechanisms use them to characterise a domain of competence that is at least initially separated from other domains.
+Different actions can be construed as being in different domains, but where the actions share substructures and share environmental objects and share temporal and spatial relationships, then it may be that the learning mechanisms use them to characterise a domain of competence that is at least initially separated from other domains.
 (Later, initially different domains can be merged through abstraction, through composition, or other processes.)

 Some domains can be specified in a generative way, e.g. using something like a grammar, specifying types of element, ways of combining elements to form more complex elements, and ways of modifying already constructed elements.
 The "polyflap domain" designed to support research in robotics, is an example.

 Further complexity can be added by specifying ways of increasing the variety of processes that can occur in the domain by combining processes into more complex processes.
 Computer programs are perhaps the most widely used way of generating very large and enormously varied classes of processes, but biological evolution (combined with individual development) may also have produced forms of representation and mechanisms able to perceive, generate, represent, reason about, very varied classes of physical processes.